bguest/saneitized/README.md

     Saneitized.convert( {name:'12345', age:'21'}, :key_blacklist => :name}) #=> {name:'12345', age: 21}
     Saneitized.convert( {name:'12345', 'age' => '21'}, :key_blacklist => [:name, 'age'}) #=> {name:'12345', 'age' => '21'}

+### Sanitizers

+By default convert runs through the sanitizers, but you can pick and choose what sanitizers you want to use.

+You can select to 'only' use certian converter

+    Saneitized.convert( {a_float:'12.34', an_integer:'1234'}, :only => [:integer] ) #=> {a_float:'12.34', an_integer: 1234}

+You can choose to use all the sanitizers 'except' a selection

+    Saneitized.convert( {a_float:'12.34', an_integer:'1234'}, :except => :float ) #=> {a_float:'12.34', an_integer: 1234}

+You can also add sanitizers that are overly agressive and not part of the default set

+    Saneitized.convert( "2001-02-03 10:11:12 -0400", add: :time) #=> 2001-02-03 10:11:12 -0400

+You can pass these options as a single symbol or as an array of symbols

 ### Important Notes